4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 - **Distributed Processing**: The client/server model enables distributed processing, where tasks can be offloaded to server resources.
 - **Scalability**: It allows for scalability, as additional servers can be added to handle increased client demand.
 - **Examples**: Common examples include web servers (like Apache or Nginx) serving web pages to web browsers (clients) and email servers (like Microsoft Exchange) handling email delivery to email clients.
-## Android
+## Android:

-- Based on Linux
+- Android is based on the Linux kernel, which forms the core of the operating system.
-- Android Runtime
-	- Every android application runs in its own process of the Dalvik Virtual Machine (DVM)
+- Android Runtime (ART) replaced the Dalvik Virtual Machine (DVM) with Android 5.0 (Lollipop).
-	- DVM executes in the .dvx format
+- ART uses Ahead-of-Time (AOT) compilation, while DVM used Just-in-Time (JIT) compilation.
+- Android app code is compiled into bytecode (.dex files) and executed by ART.

-### System Libraries
+### System Libraries:
+- Android's system libraries are crucial components of the Android system.

-- Collection of useful system functions written in C/C++ and used by various parts of the andriod system
+- These libraries are primarily written in C/C++ to provide low-level system functionality.
-- Called from the application framework and applications through
+- They are called by the Android application framework and applications through Application Programming Interfaces (APIs).

-### Power Management
+### Power Management:
+- Power management in Android is vital for optimizing battery life on mobile devices.

-- Alarms
+- **Alarms**
+	- Allow applications to schedule tasks at specific times or intervals, even when the device is in a low-power state, helping conserve power.
-- Wakelocks
+- **Wakelocks**
+	- Mechanisms that prevent the device from entering deep sleep when certain tasks need to be executed, such as maintaining a network connection or playing music.

 ---